Blatke/BlendDistance-Shader-for-ME/README.md

 # BlendDistance Shader for ME
 A shader mod for HS2 / AIS Studio, based on the shader for Unity Editor, [Blake/BlendDistance](https://github.com/Blatke/BlendDistance.shader).

-This mod is to make the object's material transparent at its edges beside another object.
+This mod is to make the object's material transparent or fade at its edges across another object.
 It can be applied in some circumstance such like clouds, fogs or semen...

 ![AI_2026-02-11-23-21-47-411](https://github.com/user-attachments/assets/c0f46036-93db-4cfe-8110-469a2e648404)